Interconnectivity¶

 by Arbor.

-alongside the exchange_ctrl
+arbor/communication/remote.hpp alongside the exchange_ctrl method.
+This

-.
+the result as a ctrl_message.
 Handling the message is left to the

 participating package.

-- Important This is a synchronous protocol which means an unannounced
+Important This is a synchronous protocol, which means an unannounced

-termination of either side of the coupled simulators can lead to the other getting stuck on a blocking call to MPI.
-This unlikely to cause issues in scenarios where both sides are launched as a single job (eg via
+getting stuck on a blocking call to MPI.
+This is unlikely to cause issues in

-), but might do so where unrelated jobs are used.
+might do so where unrelated jobs are used.

 Tying It All Together¶

-facilities offered in arbor/communication/remote.hpp
+facilities offered in arbor/communication/remote.hpp, as does Arbor

 internally.
 It should also be possible to interact with this protocol via C